amingilani/omscs-notes/content/docs/cs6260/module1/index.md

 For now, let's learn the syntax of a symmetric encryption scheme.
 All symmetric encryption schemes consist of:

 * **The message space:** $MsgSp$ — This describes the limit of the message we can encrypt.
 For many schemes, this is a set of all bit strings, or a bit string of a specific length, e.g. 120 bits
 * **The key generation algorithm:** $K$, this describes how it is that we determine the key for encryption.
-However, in many algorithms, the key may be as simple as a random number from a key space $KeySp$.
+However, in many algorithms, the key may be as simple as a random number from a keyspace $KeySp$.
 * **The encryption algorithm:** $\varepsilon$
 * **The decryption algorithm:** $\mathcal{D}$